Titan (cancelled video game): Cancellation

 On September 23, 2014, Morhaime revealed in an interview with Polygon that production of Titan had been cancelled.
 The cancellation of Titan was estimated to have cost over seven years by Blizzard developers.
 Industry analysts believed that Blizzard recognized that unless Titan offered something significantly compelling over currently-active competing MMOs, it would not have succeeded in the market, and the decision to cancel the project, despite the cost, was a benefit to the company in the long run.

 In a 2019 interview, following his departure from Blizzard, Morhaime had stated that Titan was cancelled because the company failed to control the scope of the game.
 He described Titan as essentially being two games developed in parallel, which created development pipeline problems.
 Part of the team was working to make the game engine support the ambitions for the title, but this left the content developers idle with no tools to create the gameplay.
 He and the other Blizzard executives decided that it would be better to cancel the title rather than wrangle it down.

 Jason Schreier of Bloomberg News reported that the failure of Titan led Kotick to take more control of Blizzard's operations, creating the start of a schism between Kotick and Morhaime, which ultimately led to Morhaime's departure as Blizzard's president in 2018.

+Future Name

+The title Overwatch dates back to the development of Titan.
+According to Jeff Kaplan, the team once voted on possible names for the Titan, and Overwatch received the most votes.
+Already after Titan’s cancellation.
+Before presenting the new game to the company’s management, producer Matt Hawley asked Kaplan to choose a title.
+Kaplan then settled on Overwatch, using a name that had previously appeared during Titan’s development.